ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 0 directories, 2 files
 ```

-You may also try creating a service or a lib package instead of a main function.
+>**Tip:** You may also try creating a service or a lib package instead of the main function.

 #### Creating a Ballerina service package